Faizanahmed246/IIIT-H-Internship/README.md

 # IIIT-H-Internship

-YOLOv8 Real-Time Object Detection with Video Recording Feature
+Intelligent Real-Time Surveillance System

-This project implements **real-time object detection** using the YOLOv8 model (Ultralytics) and OpenCV, with the ability to **record detections as a video file**.
+This project implements **Intelligent Real-Time Surveillance System** using the YOLOv8 model (Ultralytics) and OpenCV, with the ability to **record detections as a video file**.

 ---